libor-m/ngs-course/01-starter.rst

 Globbing
 ^^^^^^^^

-Imagine you've got 40 FASTQ files instead of 3.
+Imagine you've got 40 FASTQ files.
 You don't want to copy and paste all the names!
 There is a feature that comes to rescue.
 It's called `globbing`.
 It allows you to specify more filenames at once by defining some common pattern.
 All your read files have ``.fastq`` extension. ``*.fastq`` means *a file named by any number of